WTVA: WTVA

 Logo used as MeTV affiliate from December 31, 2011, to August 31, 2012.

 Previously, FamilyNet was carried on WTVA-DT2 until December 31, 2011, when it was replaced by MeTV.
 The subchannel again switched affiliations, this time to ABC, on September 1, 2012; the subchannel replaced WKDH as the ABC affiliate for the Columbus–Tupelo–West Point market, which ceased operations the night before on August 31.
 The MeTV affiliation was moved to sister-station WLOV-DT 27.2.

 Heartland Media announced on September 16, 2014, that it would purchase WTVA from the Spain family, ending 57 years of local ownership.
 Heartland Media assumed control of the station on February 11, 2015.
 Allen Media Broadcasting, in turn, purchased Heartland in 2020, bringing WTVA into its portfolio.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WTVA).
-On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WTVA, to Gray Media for $171 million; this would mark Gray's entry into the Columbus–Tupelo market.
+On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WTVA, to Gray Media for $171 million.
+The sale of WTVA was completed on March 27, 2026, marking Gray's entry into the Columbus–Tupelo market.